SCRA FAQs

 The US Department of Defense (DoD) only issues certificates if a social security number (SSN) is supplied.
 If you do not supply the SSN, we can usually find it in secure data bases.
 But, once in a while, we cannot find it.
 It might be because the name supplied is a nickname, maybe the person is very young, or very old and doesn’t appear in the data bases, or perhaps the person is a foreign national or even using a completely fake identity.

 In those situations, the DoD will not run an SCRA verification.
-DoD will permit a verification with date of birth, only, but that verification has a bid disclaimer that say that the results are not guaranteed, and that may not satisfy a court (we know of one Clerk’s office in the entire country, the Clerk of the District of Columbia Superior Court, which has refused to accept dob-only verifications), so we try to always find SSNs.
+DoD will permit a verification with date of birth, only, but that verification has a bid disclaimer that say that the results are not guaranteed, and that may infuriate the court, so we try to always find SSNs.

 When the DoD will not accept the order for processing, you are presented with several options: